SamOdum/hakunatechnologies/src/pages/products/index.md

   heading: Monthly subscriptions
   description: >-
     We make it easy to own a full solar unit.
-Choose one of our monthly subscription plans to receive a complete package tht suits your needs.
+Choose one of our monthly subscridption plans to receive a complete package tht suits your needs.
     Contact us for more details and payment info.
   plans:
     - description: Perfect for the indivual who lives alone in a self-contain.